 Students with Home fee status from lower-income households are eligible for an annual, non-repayable Oxford bursary to help with living costs.
 The amount of the bursary will depend on your household income.
 Whatever amount you are entitled to receive, it comes in addition to your other UK government funding.

-Last year, around 2,250 undergraduate students received an Oxford bursary.
+Last year, over 2,500 undergraduate students received an Oxford bursary.
 To find out what you might be entitled to and how the process works, visit our fees and funding pages.

 Estranged students without family support

-If you are a UK student, estranged from your family and begin your course here in October 2020 or later, Oxford will provide you with a non-repayable annual bursary of up to £3,000 so that you have additional funding to help with costs during the vacations.
+If you are a UK student and estranged from your family, you can apply for a non-repayable annual bursary of up to £3,000 for each year of your course to help with costs, including during the vacations.
 You can apply for this additional support from the start of your course.
-As both a Crankstart (formerly Moritz-Heyman) Scholar and an estranged student, you would be eligible for a total maximum bursary of £7,200.